 An assessment of the existing BMPs associated with the sample that exceeded the numeric action level, a description of each proposed corrective action taken, including photographs, and date of implementation.

-d.
-All LUP dischargers that prepared a Numeric Action Level Exceedance Report shall retain a copy of the report for a minimum of three years after the date the exceedance report is certified and submitted.
+IV.B.3.d.
+All Linear project dischargers that prepared a Numeric Action Level Exceedance Report shall retain a copy of the report for a minimum of three years after the date the exceedance report is certified and submitted.

-e.
-All LUP dischargers that exceed an applicable TMDL-related numeric effluent limitation shall comply with the water quality based corrective action requirements in Section VI.R of the Order.
+IV.B.3.e.
+All Linear project dischargers that exceed an applicable TMDL-related numeric effluent limitation shall comply with the water quality-based corrective action requirements in Section VI.R of the Order.